Deminish/GettingAndCleaning/README.md

 Appends the variable names to the data set

-Binds the Activity onto the measured variables
+Binds the Activity and subject ID onto the measured variables

 Melts the data into long form

-Casts the data so that the means can be calculated for each variable for each activity
+Casts the data so that the means can be calculated for each variable for each activity and subject

 Writes the tidy set to "tidySet.txt"